Esri/jsapi-resources/.github/scripts/README.md

 If the [conditions](#workflow-conditions) are met, the samples will be analyzed.
 Since the script takes a while, [auto merge](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/automatically-merging-a-pull-request) has been turned on in the repo.

-The workflow will create the [script output](#script-output), and if there are any changes, it pushes to the pull request branch and the pull request check passes.
+The workflow will create the [script output](#script-output), and if there are any changes it pushes to the pull request branch and the pull request check passes.
 If there are any build errors the PR check will fail and you won't be able to merge until it is fixed.
-You can check the [logs](https://github.com/Esri/jsapi-resources/actions/workflows/analyze-builds.yml) to see what happened.
+You can check the [run logs](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/collaborating-on-repositories-with-code-quality-features/about-status-checks) to see what happened if you are running the GitHub action on a repository that you own.